 Sandwich a dab of jam or jelly between two layers of sponge cake and you have a dainty tidbit fit for a queen.

 jam, for filling

-, for dusting
+icing sugar, for dusting

 Preheat the oven to 400°F (200°C).

-- Prepare a jelly roll or cookie pan approximately 10 x 15 in.
+Prepare a jelly roll or cookie pan approximately 10 x 15 in.
 (25 x 38 cm), with ½ in.
 (1 cm) sides.
 Grease it lightly, then line the bottom with parchment paper or waxed paper, and grease the paper lightly.
 Set aside.